tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 I offer the following template.

 >I would like a referral for the role Senior Full Stack Software Engineer - Core Product, Poe (Remote).
 >
 >I have made (demo) which you access in (url).

 Please be concise in your communication.
+I need to be able to immediately identify something that I could appreciate.